 Smart gas metering in Japan began in 1983, with the introduction of gas meters that had built-in microcomputers.
 The Japanese market has continued to evolve, with the rollout of communication interfaces in 1988, and the 2005 introduction of residential ultrasonic gas meters.
 It is expected to continue growing to over 37% market share by 2024.
-The government-initiated program, involving all Japanese telecoms operators, is for smart meters to help create an energy-efficient and low carbon society, by providing customers with information on their energy consumption and encouraging more efficient usage.
+The government-initiated program, involving all Japanese telecoms operators, is for smart meter IoT to help create an energy-efficient and low carbon society, by providing customers with information on their energy consumption and encouraging more efficient usage.
 The 2011 Great East Japan Earthquake and resulting nuclear disaster at Fukushima also contributed to the need for smart meters to improve energy security.
 Following the disaster, the Japanese government mandated that up to 100 million buildings and households be connected with smart utility meters by 2020.

 The primary challenge was to enable continuous network availability and real-time remote access, while maintaining battery life of 10 years or more in the field.
 Traditional gas meters were able to conserve battery life through a sleep mode setting, turning on once per day to send data to the cloud.
 But such systems are not able to handle more than one update a day and sustain a long battery life.
 Of course, the issue in Japan is that it is unclear when a disaster may strike.
 Therefore, the device must always have network accessibility – and be “on” to some degree, so that it can be remotely shut down in case of a tsunami or earthquake.
 Telemetering and robust communications were identified as key requirements for smart gas metering in Japan, due to a growing number of sites that were difficult for metering personnel to access.
 Other requirements included reverse-flow measurements, bi-directional information supply and enhanced security protocols.

-The key undertaking, therefore, was to develop a solution capable of eDRX (extended discontinuous reception) paging mode, which would enable constant network accessibility, enable data transfers a few times per day, and provide firmware upgrades every couple of years – without compromising on battery life.
+The key undertaking, therefore, was to develop a solution capable of eDRX (extended discontinuous reception) paging mode, which would enable constant network accessibility, data transfers a few times per day, and provide firmware upgrades every couple of years – without compromising on battery life.
 Simply adding more batteries to existing devices was not an option, due to the prohibitive cost of batteries used in smart utility meters.

 The Japanese smart gas metering market consists of two parallel projects – Metropolitan gas meters and LP gas meters.
 Metropolitan gas meters, serving gas pipelines in urban areas and covering 29 million households, are supported by 198 gas suppliers.
 LP gas meters, servicing gas tanks, consist of 24 million units.
 A supply chain formed in which each network operator targeted one or more meter vendors who, in turn, selected the module makers and chipset developers.